qiskit-community/qiskit-aqt-provider/README.md

 `pip` will handle installing all the python dependencies automatically and you will always install the  latest (and well-tested) version.

-**Note**: to get the full advantages of this provider you will need to have a development version of qiskit-terra installed.
-The current releases don't support transpilation for the basis gates of the AQT devices.
-While you'll be able to use this provider with the qiskit-terra 0.9.x release series, it will not automatically translate circuits for you.
-Therefore it will only work if you manually use `Rx` and `Ry` gates.

 ## Setting up the AQT Provider

 Once the package is installed, you can use it to access the provider from